Back to Reference

 Resource requirements

 Ensure access to high-quality datasets, computing power, and AI expertise to build and deploy effective models.
-Organizations may need to invest in specialized hardware, cloud services, or skilled talent to support multimodal AI workflows.
+Organizations may need to invest in specialized hardware, cloud services, and skilled talent to support multimodal AI workflows, as building models in-house can cost up to millions of dollars and requires specialized technical expertise.

 Implementation roadmap